HKUST Net-Zero Action Plan

 Overview

-The Net-Zero Ac-on Plan serves as a strategic guide for HKUST to realize our commitment to achieving net-zero Greenhouse Gas (GHG) emissions by 2045.
+The Net-Zero Action Plan serves as a strategic guide for HKUST to realize our commitment to achieving net-zero Greenhouse Gas (GHG) emissions by 2045.
 The Action Plan builds on the University’s 2020 and 2028 Sustainability Challenges by offering an essential framework that harnesses the University’s research, teaching, and operational capabilities in a way that ensures that we mitigate climate change while pursuing the University’s mission.

 Greenhouse Gas Footprint